hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ### Wiring

-With the Raspberry Pi B+ and Raspberry Pi 2 B+ you can use up to 26 GPIO, perfect for a 2 player bartop, including:
+With the Raspberry Pi B+, Raspberry Pi 2 B+ and Raspberry Pi 3 you can use up to 26 GPIO, perfect for a 2 player bartop!

+This includes:

 * 2 joysticks (8 buttons)
 * 12 action buttons